 (1) calendar year and any student attending a non-SWBOCES school who participates in a program operated by the SWBOCES using funds from the Elementary and Secondary Education Act of 1965 who is determined to have brought a firearm to or possessed a firearm at a SWBOCES school or on other premises used by the SWBOCES to provide such programs shall be suspended for a period of not less than one (1) calendar year from participation in such program.
 The procedures of Education Law Section 3214(3) shall apply to such a suspension of a student attending a non-SWBOCES school.
-Further, after the imposition of the one (1) year penalty has been determined, the superintendent of the home school district has the authority to modify this suspension requirement for each student on a case-by-case basis.
-In reviewing the student's one (1) year suspension penalty, the superintendent may modify the penalty based on factors as set forth in Regulations of the Commissioner of Education Section 100.2 and in Commissioner's Decisions.
-The determination of the superintendent shall be subject to review by the local board of education in accordance with Education Law Section 310.
+Further, after the imposition of the one (1) year penalty has been determined, the superintendent of the home school district has the authority to modify this suspension penalty, the superintendent may modify the penalty based on factors as set forth in Regulations of the Commissioner of Education Section 100.2 and in Commissioner's Decisions.
+The determination of the superintendent shall be subject to review by the local board of education in accordance with Education Law Section 3214(3)(c) and by the Commissioner of Education in accordance with Education Law Section 310.